vasavi168/docs/v2/introduction.md

 We uses standard HTTP status codes to indicate success or failure of an API request.
 Codes in the 2xx range indicate that a request was successfuly processed and codes in the 4xx range indicate that there was an error that resulted from the information sent (e.g. authentication, no balance or a missing or wrong parameter).

-In case of an error, the body of the response includes a json formatted response that tells you exactly what is wrong.
+In case of an error, the body of the response includes a JSON formatted response that tells you exactly what is wrong.

 #### ATTRIBUTES
 | Name | Value |